tram-tr/processes-and-the-shell/README.md

-# Project 1: System Calls and Error Checking
+# Project 2: Processes and the Shell

-This is Project 1 of [CSE-34341-SVS-Spring-2023](https://github.com/patrick-flynn/CSE34341-SVS-Sp2023/blob/main/index.md)
+This is Project 2 of [CSE-34341-SVS-Spring-2023](https://github.com/patrick-flynn/CSE34341-SVS-Sp2023/blob/main/index.md)

 ## Student